F1 Commentators: Meet the Sky Sports and Channel 4 teams

 When attending F1 races as a pundit, Rosberg generally splits duties between Sky Sports' UK and Italian teams, as well as Germany's RTL.

-World champion in 2009, Button made his punditry debut at the 2018 British Grand Prix and has been teased as a regular part of Sky's 2019 output.
+World champion in 2009, Button made his punditry debut at the 2018 British Grand Prix and has featured part-time in Sky's 2019 output.

 Hosts The F1 Show alongside Herbert and regularly found interviewing drivers in the paddock before and after races.